Halloween-themed treats.

 Overview of Responsibilities

 These lists are an overview of responsibilities.
-The first task of any new support volunteer is to remind the other volunteers that they need to be granted access to the relevant resource folder on our co-op’s shared Google Drive so that they may have access to complete information about their assigned tasks and historical records of how tasks have been accomplished in the past (no need to reinvent the wheel).
+The first task of any new support volunteer is to remind our Co-op Director that they need to be granted access to the relevant resource folder on our co-op’s shared Google Drive so that they may have access to complete information about their assigned tasks and historical records of how tasks have been accomplished in the past (no need to reinvent the wheel).

 Assistant Co-op Director